firefoxfoxthrot/developer-web-site/_pages/csr-architecture.md

    * Authentication can include physical possession.
    * Authentication can include other non-digital processes.
 1. To make the security of the recovery a core goal.
-1. To do all of this in a simple way that hides complex details from the user.
+1. To do all of this in a simple way that can hide complex details from the user, if they don't choose to engage with them.
 1. To do all of this in a standardardized way that allows for shared infrastructure.

-## What CSR v1.0 Will Do
+## What CSR Phase One Will Do

 ### CSR Secret Storage